Dual Certified Vessels for Low Temperature Service

 Propane Pressure Temperature Curve:

 A propane storage vessel typically has a pressure rating of 250 psi.
 In Canada it can also have -50°F MDMT (Minimum Design Metal Temperature) depending on the service location.
 What it does not experience is 250psi at -50°F. The pressure temperature curve for Propane is shown below.
 Some data points have been highlighted on the propane P-T curve.
-At -50°F, a common design temperature for exposed locations in Canada, the pressure in a propane storage vessel is a small vacuum of -2 psig.
+At -50°F, a common design temperature for exposed locations in Canada, the pressure in a propane storage vessel is a small vacuum of -2 psig – the tank will not be able to generate any useful pressure.
 At -20°F, a common minimum temperature for older design codes, the pressure is only 11 psi.
 At 250 psi, a common propane design pressure, the temperature is 127°F. Once the contents of the vessel reach this temperature, a 250 psig relief valve will open allowing the release of some gas reducing the temperature of the remaining contents through boiling.

 A Typical Vessel Design: